Private house sale – no estate agent

 What is a private house sale?

 A private house sale is one that does not use an estate agent.
-With a private house sale, the homeowner will find their own buyer and manage the sale through alongside a conveyancing solicitor, fulfilling the role usually carried out by an estate agent.
+With a private house sale, the homeowner will find their own buyer.
+They will also manage the sale through to completion (alongside a conveyancing solicitor).

 How to advertise your property for a private property sale

-You could also look at advertising the property on a private house sale website.
+If social media doesn’t work for you, you could look at advertising the property on a private house sale website.
 Some of the most popular sites include:

 • The House Shop